influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.10/networking/v1alpha3/destinationRule.md

 withPath(path)
 ```

-Path to set for the cookie.
+"Path to set for the cookie."

 ### fn spec.trafficPolicy.loadBalancer.consistentHash.httpCookie.withTtl